romanowski/blog/conductr.md

 # ConductR: Typesafe's move in the decade of lightweight containers and age of distributed clusters...

-Over last years of being an administrator I've tried multiple well-known and developed few home-grown ways of dealing with applications created in microservices architecture.
+During my career as an administrator I've tried multiple well-known and developed few home-grown ways of dealing with applications created in micro-services architecture.
-Every time I falled into pitfalls of thes aproaches: the problem of maintaining them in reactive way.
+Every time I felled into pitfalls of these approaches: the problem of maintaining them in reactive way.
-ConductR is a Typesafe's response to this problem, addressing full lifecycle of an application in a way convenient for both the Developers and Operators.
+ConductR is a Typesafe's response to this problem, addressing full life cycle of an application in a way convenient for both the Developers and Operators.

 ## As a Scala developer...
 ...one gets a nice set of tools: sbt plugins ```sbt-typesafe-conductr``` (which provides control commands for loading, unloading, starting, etc. of application bundles onto the ConductR cluster) and ```sbt-bundle``` (for creating application bundles) and also Scala libraries ```LocationService``` (for service discovery) and ```StatusService``` (for reporting application state).